-- A conforming system is enhanced to support business use cases that were not supported by the preceding version of the system e.g. a system that was tested without merging capability has been expanded to now include merging capability. - The new version will require conformance testing against every applicable conformance requirement associated with that business use case(s). - A conforming system is enhanced to include sub-sections of business use cases that were not tested in the conforming version of the system e.g. a system that was tested without the capability to store unverified IHIs is expanded to include the capability to store unverified IHIs. - The new version will require conformance testing against every applicable conformance requirement associated with the whole business use case(s). - A conforming system is modified so its existing support for HI software conformance requirements may be impacted e.g. a system that was tested with the capability to merge patient demographic data has been modified to use a different merge technique. - The new version will require conformance testing against every applicable conformance requirement associated with the whole business use case(s). - A new version of the HI implementation has been created with changes to software components that access and manage healthcare identifiers.
+• A conforming system is enhanced to support business use cases that were not supported by the preceding version of the system e.g. a system that was tested without merging capability has been expanded to now include merging capability.

+The new version will require conformance testing against every applicable conformance requirement associated with that business use case(s).

+- A conforming system is enhanced to include additional features (i.e conditional requirement that were not tested in the conforming version of the system) e.g. a system that was tested without the capability to store unverified IHIs is expanded to include the capability to store unverified IHIs. - A conforming system is modified so its existing support for conformance profile requirements may be impacted e.g. a system that was tested with the capability to merge patient demographic data has been modified to use a different merge technique. - A new version of the HI implementation has been created with changes to software components that access and manage healthcare identifiers.